|

 On the other hand, there’s a clearer term that’s closely linked to current standards.
 It’s the compliance of lifting equipment.
 But here again, it’s not a one-off certificate issued to the owner to guarantee that his equipment is compliant.
 Rather, it’s a set of information accumulated throughout the equipment’s service life in a file we call the logbook.
 These documents will inform anyone authorized to consult them that your equipment complies with current standards.
 Let’s look at a few concrete examples.

-A few examples of documents related to certification you might be looking for.
+A few examples of documents related to certification you might be looking for:

 1. Periodic inspection: complying with standards and assessing equipment condition